 Best Base for Yellowstone

-Gardiner for North Entrance access; West Yellowstone for west and geyser basins; Cooke City for serious wildlife watching at the Northeast Entrance.
+Gardiner for North Entrance access; West Yellowstone for west and geyser basins; Cooke City for serious wildlife watchers at the Northeast Entrance.

 Best Mountain Resort Town